* representative output, MacBook Pro M2, default settings

 Sending to family

-Make grandma's birthday clip small enough to actually send, large enough to actually watch.
+Make a birthday clip or photo album small enough to actually send, large enough to actually enjoy.

 ▎ How it compares